Redmond, Washington: Education

 Most of Redmond is part of the Lake Washington School District, which also encompasses almost all of Kirkland and parts of other surrounding communities.
 The public schools in Redmond include ten elementary schools, eight middle schools, and two high schools.
 The district also offers "choice" schools at all levels for alternative schooling needs.
-The city's two high schools are Redmond High School and Nikola Tesla STEM High School, a choice school.
+The city's two high schools are Redmond High School and Nikola Tesla STEM High School, a choice school with a STEM focus.